-The sections below are key background information to reporting in Australia's State of the Forests Report and related information on the Forests Australia website.
-See Australia's State of the Forests Report for detailed information on Australia's forests.
+The sections below are key information from Australia's State of the Forests Report.
+This information provides important context for users of the Forests Australia website.

 Forest definition